samarpratapjnv046/samarpratapjnv046/README.md

 ###

-<p align="left">I'm a passionate MERN Stack Developer with a keep interest in building robust and scalable websites.I'm building efficient and user-friendly cross-platform apps with React Native, JavaScript, and TypeScript.
+<p align="left">I'm a passionate MERN Stack Developer with a keep interest in building robust and scalable websites.I'm building efficient and user-friendly apps with React, JavaScript, and TypeScript.
 Focused on performance, responsive design, and scalable architecture🚀.
 My goal is to write clean, efficient, and maintainable code that brings ideas to life on the web & mobile apps.
 Always eager to learn and explore new technologies, I strive to deliver the best user experiences through my projects.</p>

 ###